digitalocean/marketplace-kubernetes/stacks/linkerd2/README.md

 linkerd version
 ```

-### Explore Linkerd

-With the control plane installed and running, you can now view the Linkerd dashboard by running:
+You can now view the Linkerd dashboard by running:

 ```console
 linkerd viz dashboard
 ```

-This will open your default browser and load your Linkerd dashboard.
+This will open your default browser with the Linkerd dashboard.

-- Linkerd also includes Grafana to visualize all the great metrics collected by Prometheus and ships with some extremely valuable dashboards.
+Linkerd also includes Grafana to visualize all the metrics collected by Prometheus.
+You can see the Grafana dashboard at <http://localhost:50750/grafana>.
-- Grafana dashboard available at: <http://localhost:50750/grafana>

-### Adding your services to Linkerd
+### Adding Your Services to Linkerd

-In order for your service to take advantage of Linkerd, it needs to have the proxy sidecar added to its resource definition.
-This is done by using the Linkerd CLI to update the definition and output YAML that can be passed to kubectl.
-By using Kubernetes’ rolling updates, the availability of your application will not be affected.
+In order for your service to use Linkerd, it needs to have the proxy sidecar added to its resource definition.
+To do so, use the Linkerd CLI to update the definition and output YAML files and pass them to `kubectl`.
+By using Kubernetes rolling updates, the availability of your application will not be affected.

 To add Linkerd to your service, run: